 Nybruket Gallery is located in one of the old factory buildings of A/S Kistefos Træsliberi.
 The factory heritage has been preserved, creating a beautiful framework for art.

 The history of Kistefos started with the old wood pulp mill more than 100 years ago.
 A/S Kistefos Træsliberi was established by consul Anders Sveaas in 1889, a company that produced wood pulp at the site from 1889 to the mid-1950s.
 The production at Kistefos stopped in 1955, but the buildings and machines have been set in motion once again, creating a living factory for Kistefos´ visitors.

 Kistefos, as we know it today, was established in 1996 by Norwegian businessman and art collector Christen Sveaas, grandson of Anders Sveaas.

 The industrial history is a running theme throughout the park and is inextricably linked to Kistefos´ history.
 The river Randselva runs through the entire area and was in the early days the very foundation for the industry at the site.
 Today, it materializes as a beautiful and soothing signature.

 Season - Off-Season

 During the season-opening hours, all facilities are open.
 You may visit our two art exhibitions in The Twist Gallery and Nybruket Gallery and learn about industrial history at Kistefos in the Industrial Museum.
-In the middle of the park, you will find our cozy museum shop and the café operated by Thorbjørnrud Hotel - one of Norway´s best local food producers.
-We also have a climbing park and other activities for the kids.
-The 2021 season lasts from May 23th to October 17th.
+In the middle of the park, you will find our cozy museum shop and the café operated by Øvre Kjekshus Gård - one of Norway's best local food producers.
+We also have an activity park and other activities for the kids.
+The 2022 season lasts from April 30th to October 16th.

 The sculpture park can be visited all year round.
 Note that the sculptures containing water will be turned off during winter.